Nature Connection and the Four Shields

 £65 per person

-The day includes hot drinks, snacks and a simple yet delicious vegetarian lunch by the campfire.
 The venue is Young Wood, the home of Neroche Woodlanders, based within 100 acres of the public forest estate near Taunton.
-Our group-work will take place in the Cabin, which is a small, cosy wooden structure with woodburner.
-Hot drinks, lunch and toilets are 5 minutes walk away at the main camp area.
+Our group-work will take place in the Roundhouse or by the Campfire , outdoor spaces.
+Hot drinks will be provided.
+Please bring your own lunch.

-The guides and facilitators are Sara Drew and Jenny Archard, both of whom have trained with the School of Lost Borders and work with this model and with Council in various ways in the UK.
-Sara is a psychotherapist, trainer and supervisor (registered and accredited with BACP) working conventionally and in nature, and Jenny runs an ecotherapy project at these woods as part of Neroche Woodlanders, and teaches a Medicine Wheel process.
+The guides and facilitators are Jane Embleton and Jenny Archard, both of whom have trained with the Meredith Little from the School of Lost Borders and work with this model and with Council in various ways in the UK.
+Jane is a group guide and art teacher, and Jenny runs an ecotherapy project at these woods as part of Neroche Woodlanders, teaches a Medicine Wheel process and lead Vision Fasts.